Ric Ocasek: Early life

-Ocasek was born on March 23, 1944, to a family of Czech and Polish descent in Baltimore, Maryland.
-He grew up Catholic.
-When he was 16 years old, his family moved to Cleveland, Ohio, where his father worked as a systems analyst with NASA at the Lewis Research Center.
-He graduated from Maple Heights High School in 1963.
-Ocasek briefly attended Antioch College and Bowling Green State University, but dropped out to pursue a career in music.
+Ocasek was born in Baltimore on March 23, 1944.
+His paternal side was of Czech descent, and he grew up Catholic.
+When he was 16 years old, his father moved the family back to the Ocasek hometown of Cleveland, Ohio, where his father worked as a systems analyst with NASA at the Lewis Research Center.
+Ocasek graduated from Maple Heights High School in 1963.
+He briefly attended Antioch College and Bowling Green State University, but dropped out to pursue a career in music.